Chrome Frame Viewer Overview and Getting Started

 - Scroll through the tracks (using W, A, S, and D) looking for the "cc::LayerTreehostImpl" track.
 Click a dot on that track and you will get a viewer for that frame.

-Since Chrome for Android does not implement the about:tracing UI, there is a command line script in the Chrome repository that provides the same functionality.
+You can trace a USB-connected Android device remotely from the chrome://inspect/?tracing#devices URL.
+Alternatively, there is a command line script in the Chrome repository that provides the same functionality.
 For example, this command captures a 5 second trace with frame viewer data from the stable version of Chrome on an Android device:

 build/android/adb_profile_chrome --browser=stable --trace-frame-viewer -t 5